hychul/TIL/README.md

 # TIL
-I writing something what I learned about whatever its category is.
+Writing something what I learned about whatever its category is.